Overall Rating

 • Stay in the historical city of Hirosaki at a 4 star hotel within walking distance of many bars - breakfast and dinner included

-• Transportation logistics in private vehicle once you arrive in Aomori
+• Transportation logistics in private vehicle once you arrive in Aomori (if you choose this option)

 • Orientation on day 1 with a native English speaking host

-If you have any questions or want to check availability, please get in touch.
+If you have any questions or want to check availability, please get in touch

 Hakkoda